 IMPORTANT TO NOTE: Your visa does not determine the length of time you may stay in the United States.
 It is just permission to enter the country.
 If your visa expires during your studies, you do not have to be concerned unless you intend to travel outside the United States.
 If your visa expires and you would like to travel overseas, you have to apply for a new visa.
 We advise that you renew your visa in your home country.

 Port of Entry

 When you arrive into the United States, a customs agent may inspect your luggage.
 Also, your Form I-20, passport, financial documentation, and acceptance letter will be examined.
 Very Important: Do not leave your passport, Form I-20, and baggage unattended.
-Also, make sure that you bring along contact numbers, the ELI office number, the Pace Pre-Arrival handbook and a U.S. quarter (25 cents) to make emergency phone calls.
+Also, make sure that you bring along contact numbers and the ELI office number.

 As you meet the INS official at the Port of Entry, please make sure that the I-94 card and Form I-20 are marked “D/S” meaning “duration of status.”
 Before you leave INS at the Port of Entry please make sure that your documents are stamped correctly and you have all your documents.

 If your visa was denied and you felt like you were improperly interviewed, please contact a supervisor.
 Please note that they have to give you a letter with reasons why you were denied a visa into the United States.
 Before leaving, ask the U.S. consular official when you can reapply (some countries may ask you to wait as long as 6 months).

 If you are currently a student at another language school, you may transfer to Pace's English Language Institute by getting permission to transfer from your previous school, following (1)-(6) and submitting a completed SEVIS Status Verification Form (PDF).
 You must also submit a copy of your current I-20, I-94, F-1 Visa, and US Address.